List of NASCAR race wins by Hendrick Motorsports: Wins by track

-Hendrick has won on 31 of the 35 tracks on which it has competed in the Cup Series, the exceptions being Kentucky Speedway, Indianapolis Road Course, World Wide Technology Raceway, and the Bristol dirt configuration.
+Hendrick has won on 33 of the 38 tracks on which it has competed in the Cup Series, the exceptions being Kentucky Speedway, Indianapolis Road Course, World Wide Technology Raceway, the Bristol dirt configuration, and the Autódromo Hermanos Rodríguez.
 This includes the final race at Nashville Fairgrounds Speedway in 1984, the inaugural Brickyard 400 at Indianapolis Motor Speedway in 1994, the final race at North Wilkesboro Speedway in 1996, the first race at California Speedway (now Auto Club Speedway) in 1997, and the first race at Kansas Speedway in 2001.
 Hendrick also won the inaugural race held on the Daytona Road Course in 2020, the first race at Circuit of the Americas in 2021, the first race at Nashville Superspeedway in 2021, and the return to Road America in 2021.

 Wins by season

 Since its inception in 1984, Hendrick Motorsports has won at least one race every season except 1985.
 In 2007, Hendrick accounted for 18 wins, which was half of the total number of points races (36).
 In 2021, Hendrick won 17 points races, as well as the All-Star Race.